neurodevs/node-lsl/README.md

 # node-lsl
 Lab Streaming Layer (LSL) for synchronized streaming of multi-modal, time-series data over a network.

 This package is a Node wrapper around the C++ [liblsl](https://github.com/sccn/liblsl) library.
 It was developed and tested on a MacOS system with an M2 chip.
 It should work with any M-series chip: M1, M2, M3.
 There are known issues for this package with x86 MacOS architectures.
-It is unknown how it performs on Linux or Windows machines.
+Its performance on Linux or Windows machines is unknown.

 Please note that this package currently only supports LSL outlets (sending data over a network).
 It does not yet support LSL inlets (receiving data from a network).